Here is a common archiving/eDiscovery/compliance FAQ I put together based on several education customer discussions:

 If the your goal is to achieve PRESERVATION of email (e.g. 3 year retention) which is what 99.9% of customers are looking for when replacing their older 3rd party Exchange archiving solution than the only way to accomplish this is with Exchange In Place Hold.
 This will preserve content in both primary mailbox and in-place Archive mailbox as well as Lync conversations.

-Administrator view of enabling In-Place Hold on a mailbox.
+Determining if a mailbox has an Exchange In-Place Hold.
 PowerShell can also be used for bulk enablement.

 What components do I get with add-on Exchange Online Archiving SKU with Office 365?